 Celebrating the 50th Anniversary of the Fair Housing Act of 1968

-April 2018 is the 50th anniversary of the Fair Housing Act.
-Join the Oklahoma Coalition for Affordable Housing and other industry stakeholders at events across the state that promote training and education of our housing professionals.
+In April 2018 we celebrated the 50th anniversary of the Fair Housing Act.
+The Oklahoma Coalition for Affordable Housing and other industry stakeholders joined together at events across the state that promote training and education of our housing professionals.
+We curated all the latest and best information for you on this page!

 Reasonable Accommodations Help Ensure Equal Access for Persons with Disabilities